folio-org/stripes/doc/permissions.md

 In determining which permissions should be defined in front-end modules and which in back-end modules, some principles are obvious:

-* Permissions which a back-end module checks should be defined in that back-end module.
-(They are part of the API it consumes, so it must define them otherwise it might run in contexts where they do not exist.)
+* Permissions which a back-end module checks should generally be defined in that back-end module.
+(Since it checks them, they are part of the API it consumes: so it must define them, otherwise it might find itself running in contexts where they do not exist.)
+However, one one back-end module depends on another, lower-level one -- for example, mod-users-bl depending on mod-users -- it is acceptable for the higher-level module to check for permissions defined in the lower-level module.

-* Permission which are enforced only in a front-end module should be defined in the front-end.
+* Permissions which are enforced only in a front-end module should be defined in the front-end.
 There is no need for back-end modules to be encumbered by the knowledge of such permissions.

-* _In general_, a permission enforced in a front-end module should be defined in that particular front-end module, and a permission enforced by Stripes itself should be defined by stripes-core.
+* In general, a permission enforced in a front-end module should be defined in that particular front-end module, and a permission enforced by Stripes itself should be defined by stripes-core.
 However, as a special case, stripes-core enforces the various `module.NAME.enabled` and `settings.NAME.enabled` permissions provided by the modules called _NAME_.

 ### Which permissions to check?

-Our policy is that code should nearly always check atomic permissions rather than higher-level permissions that include it.
-This approach allows us to be maximally precise regarding what permissions are needed, and makes the checking code robust against changes in high-level permission definitions which may be enacted either due to the preferences of the SIGs, or a tenant-specific convention.
+Code should nearly always check atomic permissions rather than higher-level permissions that include them.
+This approach allows us to be maximally precise regarding what permissions are needed.
+It also makes the checking code robust against changes in high-level permission definitions which may be enacted either due to the preferences of the SIGs, or a tenant-specific convention.

 In particular: